 § 10.
 9-a-side

-Classes G13 and B13 play 9-a-side (one goalkeeper and eight players).
+Age categories G14B, B14B play 9-a-side (one goalkeeper and eight players).
 The same rules as in 11-a-side are applicable, note that the offside rule is applicable just as in 11-a-side football.
-The size of the goals is the same as in 11-a-side football.
-The size of the field is regulated by the Swedish Football Federation’s rules for ”Large 9-a-side”, i.e 72x55 meter.
+The size of the goals is the same as in 11-a-side football for age categories G14B and B14B.
+The goals for G13 and B13 are 9-a-side goals (6x2,2 meters).
+The size of the pitch is regulated by the Swedish Football Federation’s rules for 9-a-side, i.e 72x55 meter for B14B and G14B and 65x50 for G13 and B13.
 The penalty area is 24x9 meter.

 § 11.
 Referees

 The referees are authorized by the Swedish Football Association or another national FA.
-There will be assistant referees in the following games:
+There will be assistant referees in the following matches: